BoboTiG/secret-santa/README.md

 Secret Santa is a simple software used to distribute givers/receivers with optional wish list.

-Its first use case is for Santa (Noël, in France), obviously, and it can also be used at other occasions.
+Its first use case is for Santa ("Noël" in France), obviously, and it can also be used at other occasions.
 Be creative!

 ## Setup